Seasonal Trail Closure

 - The trail will travel on a network of backroads, road reserves & private property.

-- The target completion date for stages 2 – 6 is Easter 2022.
+- The target completion date for the entire trail is Easter 2022.

 Who Will Benefit from the trail?